br3ndonland/udacity-fsnd/README.md

 ## Lessons

 Udacity provides lessons prior to each project.
 The lesson curriculum could benefit from some reorganization.
 I have included my suggested organization below, and have organized repository materials in my suggested order.

+### Strategies

+- **Limit lesson time**: Speed up videos to 1.5x or 2x, and set a timer when working through the lessons.
+I did Pomodoro intervals, and limited myself to 25 minutes max per lesson section.
+- **Limit quiz attempts**: The Nanodegree is awarded for projects, not lessons and quizzes.
+When I was getting started, I took the quizzes too seriously.
+I pushed myself to get answer quiz questions correctly without checking solutions.
+This caused me to hit sticking points, and I would sometimes take 1-2 days just to complete a quiz.
+As I went on, I set a limit of three quiz attempts.
+If I didn't get it in three attempts, I would check the solution and move on.
+- **Focus on the projects**: As you advance, you may want to just skip directly to the projects, and go back through the lessons as needed.

+See my [program feedback](info/fsnd-feedback.md) for more comments.

 ### Course progression